jasonsbarr/how-to-think-like-a-programmer/manuscript/03-branching-looping.md

 The execution context is constructed during the compilation pass.

 All you need to know right now about step 1 is that it's exactly what it sounds like: the interpreter creates a namespace object that contains the names of all the variables defined in the code unit being executed.
 This includes the names of function declarations.
-I'll go into more detail about this later in the book, but this is enough information for now.
+This is when function declarations and variables are hoisted, as discussed in chapter 2.

 I'll explain what step 3 means in the next chapter, because it's important for understanding how objects work, but it's not especially crucial to know right now.